14 Tips Professional “Lice Ladies” Wish You Knew

 vichni/Shutterstock

-“They’re a true human parasite and only feed on human blood,” explains Dana Mead-Campion of Simply Nitty in Minneapolis, Minnesota.
+“They’re a true human parasite and only feed on human blood,” explains Dana Mead-Campion of Simply Nitty in Minneapolis.
 “Our body temperature incubates the lice eggs (nits), our moisture keeps their exoskeletons in good working order, and they transfer primarily from hair to hair.
 Our environments don’t provide life-sustaining resources, so it’s not necessary to go crazy cleaning.”
-Read about these 10 disgusting house bugs and how to get rid of them.
+(An itchy scalp could also be a sign of scalp psoriasis.)

 charnsitr/Shutterstock